skip to main content

 Beyond RBC, Talamantes-Valles earned a minor in entrepreneurship and innovation and was also very active in student organizations.
 She has been a member of the Native American and Hispanic Business Students organization through all of her four years at MSU and is graduating as its president.
 She has enjoyed creating a community for diverse students within Broad, connecting them to Fortune 500 companies and recruiters through professional development events and corporate trips.
 This year, she also served as vice president of the National Society of Minorities in Hospitality.

-As I transition into officially becoming a member of the Broad Spartan alumni network, I am filled with excitement as it will be a true privilege to pay forward the invaluable support I have received by gaining the ability share my insights and experience with both MSU students and Detroit high school students alike, fostering empowerment in others as they navigate their own paths to achievement through mentorship.
+As I transition into officially becoming a member of the Broad Spartan alumni network, I am filled with excitement as it will be a true privilege to pay forward the invaluable support I have received by gaining the ability to share my insights and experience with both MSU students and Detroit high school students alike, fostering empowerment in others as they navigate their own paths to achievement through mentorship.

 Impact beyond campus